How does Rest Less make money

 You’re only as old as you feel

 However, many would argue that we shouldn’t have to wait for scientists or society to redefine how we should behave or perceive each other based on age.
-Instead, each and every one of us can live life according to how we feel and the outlook we choose to adopt.
+Instead, every one of us can live life according to how we feel and the outlook we choose to adopt.

-Baseball star, Satchel Paige, once said, “How old would you be if you didn’t know how old you are?” – and research suggests that Paige could have the right idea.
+Baseball star Satchel Paige once said, “How old would you be if you didn’t know how old you are?” – and research suggests that Paige could have the right idea.

 Breaking the mould